Tune PaLM text models by using supervised tuning

 • Add a TensorBoard instance: (optional) The ID of a Vertex AI TensorBoard instance.
 The Vertex AI TensorBoard instance is used to create an experiment after the tuning job completes.
 The Vertex AI TensorBoard instance needs to be in the same region as the tuning pipeline.

-• Encryption (optional) Choose to use a Google-owned and Google-managed key or a customer-managed encryption key (CMEK).
+• Encryption (optional) Choose to use a Google-owned and Google-managed encryption key or a customer-managed encryption key (CMEK).
 A CMEK is available for encryption only in the us-central1 region.
-In all other available regions, a Google-owned and Google-managed key is used.
+In all other available regions, a Google-owned and Google-managed encryption key is used.
 For more information, see CMEK overview.

 • Service account (optional) Choose a a user-managed service account.
 A service account determines which Google Cloud resources your service code can access.
 If you don't choose a service account, then a service agent is used that includes permissions appropriate for most models.